ktprime/emhash/README.md

 # emhash feature
-a very fast and efficient open address c++ flat hash map, you can bench it and compare the result with third party hash map
+A very fast and efficient open address c++ flat hash map, you can bench it and compare the result with third party hash map

-1. the default load factor is 0.8, also be set to 1.0 by open compile marco set(average 5% performance loss)
+1. the default load factor is 0.8, also be set to **1.0** by open compile marco set(average 5% performance loss)

-2. head only with c++11/14/17 without any depency, interface is highly compatible with std::unordered_map
+2. **head only** with c++11/14/17 without any depency, interface is highly compatible with std::unordered_map, some new function is added for performance issiue if needed. for example _erase, shrink_to_fit, insert_unqiue

-3. it's the fastest hash map for find performance(100% hit), and good inserting performacne if no rehash(call reserve before insert)
+3. it's the **fastest** hash map for find performance(100% hit), and good inserting performacne if no rehash(call reserve before insert)

-4. more memory efficient if the key.vlaue size is not aligned (size(key) % 8 != size(value) % 8) than other's implemention
+4. more **memory efficient** if the key.vlaue size is not aligned (size(key) % 8 != size(value) % 8) than other's implemention
 for exmaple hash_map<long, int> can save 1/3 memoery the hash_map<long, long>

-5. it's only one array allocted, a simple and smart collision algorithm linked collsion bucket by array index
+5. it's only one array allocted, a simple and **smart collision algorithm** with collision bucket linked by array index

-6. it's can use a second hash if the input hash is bad with high collision
+6. it's can use a **second/backup hash** if the input hash is bad with high collision

-7. lru is also used in main bucket if compile marco set for some special case
+7. **lru** is also used in main bucket if compile marco set for some special case

-8. can dump hash collsion statics, and set different hash algorithm by set compile marco
+8. can dump hash **collision statics**, and set different hash algorithm by set compile marco

-9. no tombstones is used in my hash map. performance will no deteriorate even high insertion and erasion
+9. **no tombstones** is used in this hash map. performance will **not deteriorate** even high frequceny insertion and erasion

-10.more than 5 different flat hash map implemention to choose, each of them is some tiny different can be used in many case
+10.more than **5 different** implementation to choose, each of them is some tiny different can be used in many case for example some case pay attention on finding hot, some foucus on finding code(miss), and others care about insert or erase and somne on.

-# bench result
-the simple benchmark (code in bench/martin_bench.cpp) compraed with std::unordered_map/std::unordered_set
-##1 random_shuffle 1 - 12345678
-* emap insert time = 440 ms
-* emap unique time = 312 ms
-* umap insert time = 1628 ms loadf = 0.942
-* vec    time = 296 ms
-* eset unique time = 220 ms
-* uset insert time = 1728 ms

-##2. random data
-*    emap insert time = 568 ms loadf = 0.7
-*    umap insert time = 2912 ms loadf = 0.939
-*    eset insert range time = 1412 ms loadf = 0.734
-*    uset insert time = 2916 ms loadf = 0.939
+11. many optimization with key is *integer*.

 # Example